On a cover time problem on a dynamic graph with steps at random times: Introduction

 The rest of the paper is organized as follows.
 Next section presents our foundings on the number of nodes covered at a certain time $T$ which we call $N_T$.
 We study the expectation, the variance and certain asymptotics related to this statistic.
-Comments on $N_T$ when the insertion of new nodes is also random are included in this section.
-Later in Section \ref{sec:numvis} we will be looking at probabilities and expectations related to the number of visits to the initial vertices.
+In Section \ref{sec:numvis} we will be looking at probabilities and expectations related to the number of visits to the initial vertices.